HosseinShahverdi/cGAN-3D-Pix2Pix/README.md

 ## License

-This project is licensed under the AliMahboubi License - see the LICENSE.md file for details
+This project is written by Hossein Shahverdi.